 Venetian Arsenal

-From the beginning of the 12th century, the Venetian Arsenal was the heart of the city's maritime industry.
-It covers quite a large area and is a clear sign of how important this industry was in Venice.
-The arsenal was even quoted in Dante Alighieri's Divine Comedy called Arzana.
-The name has an interesting etymology, it comes from a Turkish word that means "place of production."
+Since the beginning of the 12th century, the Venetian Arsenal has been the heart of the city's maritime industry.
+It occupies a fairly large area, and this is a clear sign of how important this industry was in Venice.
+Arsenal was even quoted in Dante Alighieri's Divine Comedy called Arzana.
+The name has an interesting etymology, it comes from a Turkish word that means "place of production".

 Strategic point

-Lately during this period the lakes, the Arsenale Nuovo, a real industrial pole, were built in San Daniele.
-In 1453, after the fall of Constantinople and then the beginning of the Turkish threat, the Venetian Arsenal became a stronghold for the defense of the city.
-Porta d'Acqua and Porta di Terra (representing one of the first examples of Renaissance art in Venice) were built.
+Recently, during this period, the San Daniel Lakes, the Nuovo Arsenal, and a real industrial pole were built.
+In 1453, after the fall of Constantinople, and then the beginning of the Turkish threat, the Venetian Arsenal became a stronghold for the defense of the city.
+The Port d'Acqua and the Port di Terra (representing one of the first Renaissance examples of art in Venice) were built.

 Enhanced production

-A major expansion of the area occurred between 1470 and 1570, when the total area reached the Venetian Arsenal of 24 hectares.
-Very important was the strategic production of ropes, a valuable commodity of the era, which were produced with avant-garde methods never seen before.
-The construction of the most important ships of the Venetian fleet, the Galee and the great Galeazze, was done in secret.
+A large expansion of the area occurred between 1470 and 1570, when the total area reached the Venetian Arsenal of 24 hectares.
+The strategic production of ropes was very important, a valuable asset of that era, which were produced with avant-garde techniques never seen before.
+The construction of the most important ships of the Venetian fleet, the Galee and the large Galeazze, was done in secret.
 Thanks to the efficiency of these ships, Venice won the Battle of Lepanto in 1571.

-The last expansion was made in the first years of the reign of Italy.
-The idea was to create an important naval base on the northern Adriatic coast.
-New buildings were added up, new canals were dug and some foundations were raised up to 70 centimeters.
-However, the Venetian Arsenal became too small for the size of modern ships, as well as for their transit.
-In the last few decades, its area has come to a new life.
-Indoor cultural venues have been created for the delight of visitors.
+The last expansion was made in the early years of the reign of Italy.
+The idea was to create an important naval base on the northern coast of the Adriatic Sea.
+New buildings were added up, new channels were dug out and some foundations were raised up to 70 centimeters.
+However, the Venetian Arsenal has become too small for the size of modern ships, as well as for their transit.
+In the last few decades, its square has been coming to a new life.
+Cultural facilities were created inside the premises to the delight of visitors.